 Peter holds a Bachelor of Science degree from Concordia University.
 He received his certification as a Strength & Conditioning Specialist and as an Athletic Therapist in 1996 and 1997, respectively.
 Peter received accreditation from the CHEK institute as a Golf Biomechanics Specialist and a CHEK level 2 Practitioner.
 Peter has had the honor of being part of the pre- and post-season physical testing for the Montreal Canadiens and their farm team, The Hamilton Bulldogs and was Athletic Therapist and Strength Coach for the Canadian Star Boat Sailing Team for the 2012 Olympics.
 Peter co-authored the book, “Get with the Program”, which hit 4 Amazon Best-Sellers lists and won a Quilly Award.
 His articles are featured in local newspapers and in the magazine Best Health Canada.
 Peter also recently completed his Reconditioning Course Level 2.

 Melanie earned her Bachelor’s of Science degree from Concordia University and became a certified Athletic Therapist in 1997.
 She worked for various sports medicine clinics as well as provincial and elite sports teams before co-founding, in 2000, the S.P.O.R.T.
 Specialists Inc. She is also a certified Titleist Golf Fitness Instructor Level II.
 As a varsity athlete herself, she understands the drive to improve overall performance as well as quick and effective recovery from injuries.
 Melanie has combined her manual rehabilitation skills with her strength & conditioning background to effectively treat orthopedic injuries.
-Melanie has also completed her Functional Stretch Therapy (FST) course to help improve her clients movement through a dynamic approach.
+Melanie has also completed her second Fascial Stretch Therapy (FST) course to help improve her clients movement through a dynamic approach.

 Sara, overcoming several chronic injuries as a competitive Canadian National Team figure skater, pursued a Bachelor of Science at Concordia University and became a Certified Athletic Therapist.
 She then graduated from « Collège d’Études Ostéopathique de Montreal » in 2015 and is now practicing athletic therapy and Osteopathie.
 Sara is working at S.P.O.R.T Specialists since 2010.
 She is also involved with different sporting associations.
 As well as being a figure skating coach for the Lac-St-Louis region, she is the Head Athletic Therapist for Dalbé-Viau High School.
 As a highly ranked figure skater, she understands the importance of identifying the cause of the injury and not only treating the symptoms.